Spring 2023 Registration Opens on October 23, 2022

 - Students completing degree requirements in one year, must register for four semesters. (fall, spring, Sum I & Sum II).

-- BT courses or Undergraduate courses are not graduate level courses and will not count towards a graduate degree.
+- GMS BT Undergraduate courses or any other Undergraduate courses are not graduate level courses and will not count towards a graduate degree.

 - Students may NOT register for or audit courses in other colleges at the University, this excludes PhD Students.
 Permission required for SPH Courses.